Financial Theory and Corporate Policy

-There will a 3-hour lecture and 1-hour workshop in each week.
+There will a 3-hour lecture and 1-hour tutorial in each week.
 Students should get prepared before attending the lectures and tutorials.

-Note: workshops start from the second week i.e. Week starting Monday 5 March 2018.
-Each workshop deals with learning materials from the previous week's lecture.
-Students are required to enrol in one of the workshop groups during the first week of lectures.
+Note: Tutorials start from the second week i.e. Week starting Monday 6 March 2017.
+Each tutorial deals with learning materials from the previous week's lecture.
+Students are required to enroll in one of the tutorial groups during the first week of lectures.

 Students who successfully complete the course should be able to:

 Evaluate the role of financial manager and goals of financial management.
 Appraise the key aspects of financial management environment.Linked to the following assessments: